fernwerker/ownDynDNS/README.md

 force | true | ignore checking if the record needs to be updated, just do it anyways.
 Default: `false` mode | * | `case B)` If domain is your registered domain "example.com".
 Possible values: `*` or `both`.
 Default: `@` create | true | create all entries if none exist. e.g. will not create A if AAAA exists.
-Needs `allowCreate=true` in .env
+Needs `allowCreate=true` in .env customerId | 12345 | uses the URL provided credentials instead of the ones stored in .env.
+Needs `allowNetcupCreds=true` in .env apiKey | 12345 | uses the URL provided credentials instead of the ones stored in .env.
+Needs `allowNetcupCreds=true` in .env apiPassword | 12345 | uses the URL provided credentials instead of the ones stored in .env.
+Needs `allowNetcupCreds=true` in .env